Ayman Nour: Political career

+2005 election and arrest

 Nour was the first person to ever compete against President Hosni Mubarak in the 2005 presidential election.
 Shortly after announcing his candidacy for president, Nour was stripped of his parliamentary immunity and arrested on 29 January 2005.
 He was charged with forging PAs (Powers of Attorney) to secure the formation of the el-Ghad party.
 The arrest, occurring in an election year, was widely criticized by governments around the world as a step backwards for Egyptian democracy.
 Few seem to regard the charges as legitimate.
 Nour remained active despite his imprisonment, using the opportunity to write critical articles and make his case and cause better known.

 In February 2005, Condoleezza Rice abruptly postponed a visit to Egypt, reflecting U.S. displeasure at the jailing of Nour, who was reported to have been brutally interrogated.
 That same month, the government announced that it would open elections to multiple candidates in the following month.

 In March 2005, following a strong intervention in Cairo by a group of members of the European Parliament led by Vice-President Edward McMillan-Scott (UK, Conservative), Nour was freed and began a campaign for the Egyptian presidency.

-In the election in September 2005, Nour was the first runner-up, with 7% of the vote according to government figures and estimated at 13% by independent observers, although no independent observers were allowed to monitor the elections.
+In the election in September 2005, Nour was the first runner-up, with 7% of the vote according to government figures and estimated at 13% by independent observers, although none of them were allowed to monitor the elections.
 Shortly after placing a distant second, in what are widely believed to have been corrupt elections, he was again imprisoned by Mubarak under allegations of "forgery" which were widely criticized to have been politically motivated and corrupt charges.

 On 24 December 2005, he was sentenced to five years in jail.
 Though diabetic, Nour engaged in a two-week-long hunger strike to protest against his trial.
 Nour's verdict and sentencing made global headlines and were the first item of news on many international news broadcasts, including the BBC.

 On the day of Nour's guilty verdict and sentencing, the White House Press Secretary released the following statement denouncing the government's action: